Foster Care FAQs

 Are you a part of the foster care placement process?

 Through the training and home study process, a social worker will assist you in identifying your strengths as a foster family to match those with the needs of a potential foster child.
-At the time of referral, the resource parents receive information on the child to determine if he/she is a child they could care for.
+At the time of referral, the resource parents receive information on the child to determine if he/she is a child they could provide care.

 What is the role of the LSS social worker in the foster care placement?